COVID-19 pandemic in Malta

 The COVID-19 pandemic in Malta was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first case of the disease in Malta was an Italian 12-year-old girl on 7 March 2020.
 The girl and her family were in isolation, as required by those following the Maltese health authority's guidelines who were in Italy or other highly infected countries.
 Later, both her parents were found positive as well.

 A mandatory quarantine was imposed on travellers and those who were possibly in contact with those who travelled abroad.
 A mandatory lockdown was imposed on those over the age of 65 or those with chronic health conditions.
 WHO praised the Maltese government's response to the pandemic, before the number of cases rose to 52 on 7 April.
 On May Day, because the reproductive rate of the virus was below 0, the first relaxation of some measures were announced.

 Malta's second wave of the virus, which was more severe, began in the summer of 2020.

 On 12 May 2021, the Minister for Health, Chris Fearne, stated that Malta would be the first EU country to open up the vaccine to its population of over 16 years of age.
 On 25 May 2021, Fearne announced that 70% of the Maltese population had become fully vaccinated, making it the first nation in the world to reach the minimum estimated benchmark for herd immunity against the virus.

-As of 31 December 2023, Malta has reported 121034 confirmed cases, 119631 recoveries and 871 deaths, while 136 cases remain active.
+As of 31 December 2023, Malta had reported 121,034 confirmed cases, 119,631 recoveries and 871 deaths, while 136 cases remained active.

 As of 4 February 2023, a total of 1,279,922 vaccine doses have been administered.